Rady Children’s Health Co-President and CEO Kim Cripe loves to garden.

 Equally important, she says, is CHOC’s emphasis on research and its status as a forerunner of population health management.

-“With our commitment to academics, education, research, innovation, and elevating the organization comes commitments around building up CHOC’s workforce,” Kim notes.
+“With our commitment to academics, education, research, innovation, and elevating the organization comes commitments around building up our workforce,” Kim notes.

 Other hats

 Kim is a past chair of the Children’s Hospital Association board of trustees.
-She also is a member of the Children’s Miracle Network Hospitals board of trustees, where she chairs the strategy committee and is chair-elect.
+She is currently the chair of the Children’s Miracle Network Hospitals board of trustees.

 Additionally, Kim is a member of the UC Irvine Chancellor’s CEO Roundtable and a member of the CEO Leadership Alliance of Orange County.
-She serves on the California Children’s Hospitals Association Board and is chair-elect and her work contributed to the successful passing of bond measures that provided billions of dollars in funding for critical capital improvement projects since 2004.
+She is the chair of the California Children’s Hospitals Association Board.
+Her work contributed to the successful passing of bond measures that provided billions of dollars in funding for critical capital improvement projects since 2004.

 People and family are key inspirations

-Kim says what she likes most about her job are the people – at CHOC and in the community.
+Kim says what she likes most about her job are the people – including in the community.

 “I’m in awe of our community and people who volunteer and give their time and generosity to help support our mission,” Kim says.
 “I draw inspiration and gain strength from that.
 And it’s important that our team realizes how much the community admires and supports what they’re doing.”

-CHOC recently has hired nationally known healthcare talent – Dr. Sandip Godambe, Dr. Terry Sanger, Dr. Terrie Inder, Dr. Coleen Cunningham, and Kim Milstien are recent examples.
+CHOC recently has hired nationally known healthcare talent – Dr. Sandip Godambe, Dr. Terry Sanger, Dr. Terrie Inder, Dr. Coleen Cunningham, Kim Milstien and Jessica Miley are recent examples.

-“It is so exciting that we are attracting leaders of a national caliber to CHOC who have that unbridled enthusiasm and want to drive substantial change in pediatric healthcare,” Kim says.
+“It is so exciting that we are attracting leaders of a national caliber to the region who have that unbridled enthusiasm and want to drive substantial change in pediatric healthcare,” Kim says.

 Kim marvels at her lengthy tenure at CHOC.